ricca509/ricca509.github.io/index.md

 Particular focus was also put on working with all teams overseas to agree on high level solutions and create a consistent workflow that all our teams could follow.
 Consistency and simplicity were key, to ensure that the cognitive load was kept to a minimun and the code produced would follow our standards regardless of where it was produced.

-As part of my assignment, I also worked closely with the desing team to help build the company's design system: from defining the key strategy and technologies to use to building a set of design tokens to be used across web, email and native apps.
+As part of my assignment, I also worked closely with the design team to help build the company's design system: from defining the key strategy and technologies to use to building a set of design tokens to be used across web, email and native apps.

 **Key Technologies used:**